ArchiDAO/ArchiDAONFT/README.md

 * NFT-
   * Dynamic NFT through Chainlink.
   * Dynamic MetaData to be updated via chainlink oracles
+  * how do we express this as a graph?
   * Alias
   * Governance votes
   * No stakes for ERC721 - stakes should be impemented with governace ERC20 votes]

 * Non-Transferable